openaps/docs/docs/Automate-system/vizualization.md

 $ export  API_SECRET="<your hashed password>"
 ```

 These variables will stay defined as long as the current terminal session remains active.
 Note that it is important to enter https:// (not http://) in front of your Nightscout address.
-To have these variables defined each time you login, you may include the two `export` lines in the .profile file, which is in your home directory.
+To have these variables defined each time you login, you may include the two `export` lines (without quotes) in the .profile file, which is in your home directory.

 ### Configuring and Uploading OpenAPS Status